SimplySylvia/React-Sneak-Peek/README.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> **React** *Sneak Peak*

+### LEARNING OBJECTIVES
+*After this lesson, you will be able to:*

+- Have a clear understanding of the basics of React.
+- Will be able to break a site down into components.

+### STUDENT PRE-WORK
+*Before this lesson, you should already be able to:*

+- Have a basic understanding of HTML, CSS, and Javascript.
+- Have an understanding of the MVC framework.
+- Can use cmd line to initialize and compile projects.

 ### What is a Frontend Framework?

 - A framework is software providing generic functionality and structure that serves as foundation to build and deploy applications.